ApurvaSahaa/ExcelProjects/README.md

 - create a table to decide which career to take depending on perceived relation between personal importance and real world situation
 - learn absolute and relative cell referencing between columns and rows and apply more conditional formatting with top bottom rules

+assignment 5 - sales report
+- create a sales report for a company with data like date, sales person, sales price, profit, product code, product description etc.
+- learn and use functions like text to columns, if, sumif, sort, filter, pivot tables, pie charts
+- use both the range and sum range parameters for the sumif formula in the calculation of commission